 Camille Sweeney and Josh Gosfield are a husband and wife team and co-authors of “The Art of Doing: How Super-Achievers Do What They Do and How They Do It So Well.”

-Camille has known she wanted to be a writer since she was 5.
+Camille has known she wanted to be a writer since she was five years old.
 She’s written for The New York Times and other publications.
 She is a MacDowell Arts Colony Fellow and writes fiction in her spare time.

 Josh has worked on farms and as a carpenter and cartoonist.
 He was the Art Director of New York Magazine.
 His illustrations and photos for major magazines, record companies and book publishers have won numerous awards.
 He has had several one-man shows of paintings in New York and Los Angeles and has art directed music videos and written and directed short films.
 For his latest fine art project, GIGI, The Black Flower, Josh was both author and creator of a critically acclaimed, multi-media archive of a fictional celebrity.